ningchencontact/azure-docs.zh-tw/articles/automation/automation-dsc-configuration-based-on-stig.md

 ---
-title: 以 STIG 為基礎的設定，以用於狀態設定-Azure 自動化
+title: Configuration based on STIG to use in state configuration - Azure Automation
-description: 根據 Azure 自動化中的狀態設定，瞭解以 STIG 為基礎的設定。
+description: Learn about configurations based on STIG for state configuration in Azure Automation.
-keywords: dsc，powershell，設定，安裝程式
+keywords: dsc,powershell,configuration,setup
 services: automation
 ms.service: automation
 ms.subservice: dsc